zlogic/cybervision/README.md

 It's called `libvulkan.so.1` and the package is typically called something like `vulkan`, `vulkan-loader`, `libvulkan` or `libvulkan1`.

 In Windows and macOS, no additional libraries are required.
+Windows on ARM64 is untested, but should work if the [OpenCL and OpenGL Compatibility Pack](https://aka.ms/clglcp-faq) is installed.

 ## Rust version